If you're looking for some peace of mind, the best home security cameras can provide it by watching over your house inside and out, day and night.

 Read our full Arlo Pro 2 review.

-The Blink XT2 is the best home security camera for those looking for a truly wireless option for less than $100.
-The XT2's camera runs off two AA batteries, and communicates wirelessly with a small base station that's connected to your Wi-Fi network.
+The Blink Outdoor is the best home security camera for those looking for a truly wireless option for less than $100.
+The camera runs off two AA batteries (which should last up to two years), and communicates wirelessly with a small base station that's connected to your Wi-Fi network.

-The XT2's case is weatherproof, so you can stick it either indoors or outside, and comes with a convenient mounting bracket.
-While not tops, the 1080p video is records is good for the price, and best of all, it comes with free cloud storage (up to two hours in total).
+The Blink Outdoor's case is weatherproof, so you can stick it either indoors or outside, and comes with a convenient mounting bracket.
+While not tops, the 1080p video is records is good for the price.
+While it lacks free cloud storage like the older Blink XT2, you can save videos locally to a USB drive.
+Cloud storage starts at $3/month or $30/year.
 Because Blink (and Ring) are owned by Amazon, the Blink app also has a connection to Ring's Neighbors app, where you can see a feed of other incidents in your neighborhood, and post videos from your Blink camera.
 Blink's app is fairly robust, and while it doesn't have all the bells and whistles of Arlo's cameras, this sub-$100 has plenty of features for the price.

 Not only do the Arlo Ultra’s 4K cameras deliver the best home security camera video, but it also uses that extra resolution to enable digital track and zoom, which makes it easier to follow and ID a person as they move across the frame.
 A built-in spotlight also enables color recording at night, and it has dual microphones for better audio.